This page was last reviewed on April 5, 2018.

 Are there opportunities to be involved?

 Public input was sought in early 2016 around the community vision for improved access at the Village entrance.
 Valuable ideas were shared with the design team and are being incorporated into plans.
-While the service replacement work on Dunsmuir is straightforward and offered less opportunity for public input on design, the project team welcomes comments and questions about both projects via email throughout the project period.
+To learn more, contact the Village Upgrades project team (contact info below).

 How can I learn more?